AAVSO/VStar/trunk/extlib/ReadMe.txt

 are distributed as Java archive files ("jar" files) and are described below.

-The following libraries must (and should already be) be present in the current directory (./extlib) for VStar to function.
+The following libraries must (and should already be) be present in the current directory (extlib) for VStar to function.
 The list of jar files is given below, along with the web address from which to obtain the source code.